Want to run errands at lunch? Have a business meeting? Spouse has the car for the day? Try car-sharing.

 - Guaranteed parking space (*not all business models)

-Car2Go - Car2Go has a fleet of blue and white Smart Fortwo vehicles located all over Washington, DC.
+car2go - car2go has a fleet of blue and white Smartfortwo and Mercedes Benz vehicles located in Washington, DC (since 2012), and Arlington, VA (since September 2015).
 There are no designated stations or parking spaces.
-Members locate cars with a web or smartphone app and use their member card to get in.
+Members locate cars with a web or smartphone app and use their member card or smartphone app to get in.
 Members are billed for minutes used, with no set return time.
-At the end of the trip, members can park almost anywhere in DC, and within this “home area” you do not pay to park.
+At the end of the trip, vehicles must be parked in a legal on-street space in either Arlington or DCWithin the car’s “home zone”, parking is free to the driver, with those costs (along with gas, insurance, maintenance, etc.) bundled into the rate.
+More information from arlingtonva.us.

 Zipcar - Hundreds of Zipcars are parked in convenient locations throughout the region.
 Members reserve a nearby car online or by phone, then use an electronic membership card to unlock the car.
-The rental period can be as little as one hour.
-Members return the car to the same reserved parking spot where they picked it up.
+The rental period can be as little as ½ hour for one-way trips, where members return the car to a different reserved parking spot, or one hour for round-trip, where members return the car to the same reserved parking spot where they picked it up.
 Zipcar members can also use their membership in the many other cities in the U.S. and abroad that Zipcar serves.

 Getaround - Rent a car from someone nearby.